uga-libraries/aip-aptrust/README.md

+# APTrust Transformation: Main Branch

 ## Purpose

 Transform AIPs from the UGA Libraries' digital preservation system (ARCHive) to AIPs that can be ingested into APTrust to have geographically-distant storage.
 The AIPs are checked for if they meet APTrust requirements for maximum size and file/directory name length, additional bag metadata is added, and impermissible characters are replaced with underscores.
 The result of this script is tar files ready to ingest into APTrust.

+For AIPs over 20 GB, this version of the script is too slow.
+Instead, use the "no-zip" branch of this script.

 ## Dependencies